An official website of the ukrainian government

 “It’s a wreck.
 It’s a complete wreck.
 There has been restoration, but it needs so much more work.
 When I was walking ‘round, there was lots of rubble, and I found this [picture].
 It’s a child’s painting.
 In it is a mother cradling a baby, surrounded by sunflowers, important for Ukraine, surrounded by these white birds.
 This was such a contrast to the destruction and the rubble.
 This is a statement of the future,” he described his impressions.

-On August 5, 2023, Sir Paul Nurse joined the Game4Ukraine charity match at Stamford Bridge in London.
-The Nobel laureate, together with Board Member of Chelsea F.C., Barbara Charone, awarded special medals to the match participants.
-Each medal contains a piece of Mykhailo-Kotsiubynsky school, which will be rebuilt thanks to the charity game.
-They were presented as a sign of gratitude for helping 415 Ukrainian children return to school.
+On August 5, 2023, Sir Paul Nurse joined the Game4Ukraine charity match at Stamford Bridge Stadium in London.
+The Nobel Prize laureate, together with Chelsea FC board member Barbara Charone, presented special medals to the participants of the match.
+Each medal contains a fragment of the Mykhailo Kotsiubynsky School building, which will be rebuilt thanks to the charity game.
+The medals were awarded as a token of gratitude for supporting 415 Ukrainian children who will be able to return to their education.

 Support Ukraine during this pivotal moment.